kagaya25/Auto-Comments-on-youtube-using-Appscripts-/README.md

-# Auto-Comments-on-youtube-using-typescripts-
+# Auto-Comments-on-youtube-using-Appscripts-
-Auto Comments on youtube using typescripts
+Auto Comments on youtube using Appscripts